 AQP7 (Aquaporin 7) is a Protein Coding gene.
 Diseases associated with AQP7 include Chronic Closed-Angle Glaucoma and Meniere's Disease.
-Among its related pathways are Longevity regulating pathway - multiple species and Integrated Breast Cancer Pathway.
+Among its related pathways are PPAR signaling pathway and Longevity regulating pathway - multiple species.
 GO annotations related to this gene include transporter activity and glycerol channel activity.
-An important paralog of this gene is LOC102724922.
+An important paralog of this gene is LOC100509620.

 UniProtKB/Swiss-Prot for AQP7 Gene

 Forms a channel for water and glycerol.